stack of paper

 The Freedom of Information Act 1982 gives the public a legal right to see Council documents created after 1 January 1989 and also any personal documents relating to individuals (regardless of how long they have been held).

-How to make a Freedom of Information (FoI) request
+How to make a Freedom of Information (FOI) request

-Freedom of Information Officer
+Freedom of Information (FOI) Form

 What you can access